Ei3-kw/microbeat/README.md

 - imagine a song without drums (detecting BPM)

 ## Special thx to
+- everyone who offered helps
-- Suppliers to hardwares (RGB light, arduino, sound sensors) tha may or may not be present
+- Suppliers of hardwares (arduino, sound sensors) tha may or may not be present